christofmuc/KnobKraft-orm/adaptions/Adaptation Programming Guide.md

 ## Better duplicate detection

 The Orm will by default check all bytes from the MIDI message for a patch to see if it has a duplicate in the database.
-But most often, not all bytes are relavant to check for duplicates.
+But most often, not all bytes are relevant to check for duplicates.
 Much to the contrary, you probably want to prevent a duplicate from being created just because the patch data contains the program place or bank number, or just the name changed but the sound-relevant patch data is still the same.

 To enable better duplicate detection, you need to implement a single optional function that takes a patch MIDI message as input, and shall return a unique key calculated from the relevant bytes of the patch.